 For middle-of-the-road easy listening rock, Mojo delivered Steve Miller Band had the baby boomers bopping to pedestrian rock and roll, while Santana followed on with his own brand of Latin-infused rock as the drizzled turned to downpour.
 Manu Chao also brought the Latin over at Crossroads with more energy and a more frantic crowd than Bluesfest has seen in several years.

 The Bluesfest site — a converted tea tree farm (read: swamp) — held up quite well in the downpour, with the rain giving the dusty festival site a much needed wash.
+It rained so much, I wish I had my traveling fishing rod with me.
 The car park however was another story, with mud causing more than a few holdups for those driving or catching buses alike, but a crew of car-pushers and tractors helped where they could.